-- 2.30.
-To identify potential threats and vulnerabilities, financial institutions should have an accurate and up-to-date register of all the risks that the financial institution is exposed to.
-This register is the foundation on which a financial institution can build to accurately assess their potential risk exposure. - 2.31.
-The register should record: - 2.31.1.
-The risk owner for the risk source; - 2.31.2.
-The inherent risks of that risk source: - 2.31.3.
-The materiality of the risk source to the financial institution; - 2.31.4.
-The risk controls applied to that risk source set; - 2.31.5.
-The residual risk, if any, of that risk source; and - 2.31.6.
-Whether the risk owner has accepted the residual risk. - 2.32.
-Financial institutions should regularly update the register in response to changes to the risk sources as well as changes in the IT or business environment.
+2.3.15 Financial institutions should have an accurate and up-to-date register of IT risks it is exposed to.
+The register should record:

+- 2.3.15.a the risk owner for the risk; - 2.3.15.b a description of the risk; - 2.3.15.c the materiality of the risk to the financial institution; - 2.3.15.d risk indicators with thresholds that would trigger actions to be taken by the financial institution; - 2.3.15.e controls applied to mitigate the risk and the residual risk; and - 2.3.15.f whether the risk owner has accepted the residual risk, if any. - 2.3.16 Financial institutions should regularly update the register in response to changes to the risk sources as well as changes in the IT or business environment.
 This will ensure that there is a common understanding of the risks faced by the financial institution.
 The financial institution should also make a record of what changes have been made to the register to track the evolution of the financial institution's risk profile.